 If you found this item on sale, you should add a note to your traveler with the coupon code needed to attain the discounted price.

-*Grabr uses machine learning to recommend this amount, but the traveler may request more money if your item is particularly difficult to find or pack.
+Grabr uses machine learning to estimate this amount, but the traveler may offer a different amount.
 Expect to pay between 15-25% of the item’s total cost.